CNugteren/CLBlast/README.md

     cmake -DSAMPLES=ON ..

 There is also a Netlib CBLAS C API available.
 This is however not recommended for full control over performance, since at every call it will copy all buffers to and from the OpenCL device.
-Especially for level 1 and level 2 BLAS functions performance will be impacted severly.
+Especially for level 1 and level 2 BLAS functions performance will be impacted severely.
 However, it can be useful if you don't want to touch OpenCL at all.
 You can set the default device and platform by setting the `CLBLAST_DEVICE` and `CLBLAST_PLATFORM` environmental variables.
 This API can be used as follows after providing the `-DNETLIB=ON` flag to CMake:

     #include <clblast_netlib_c.h>